ranjitbichukale/matrimonial-website/README.md

 ## 📌 Project Overview

 This Matrimonial Website offers essential features like user registration, profile management, and partner search functionalities.
-It is currently running on a **localhost environment using XAMPP Server and PHPMyAdmin.**
+It is currently running on a **localhost environment using XAMPP Server, MongoDB, and PHPMyAdmin for database management.**

 ---